COMMUNITY HARVEST

 • Landowners + Managers

-Are you a farmer, rancher, gardener, seed-saver or habitat manager interested in inviting volunteers to help grow, harvest or glean food on your land?
+Are you a farmer, rancher, gardener, seed-saver or habitat manager seeking help or offering surplus?

 Fresh produce is not always accessible to those on tight budgets, and contributing extra locally grown produce to the Gallatin Valley Food Bank (GVFB) is a tangible way to help increase access to fresh, quality foods.